 - Those on zero-hours contracts can bring a claim of unfair dismissal if the reason for their dismissal is that they failed to comply with a (now banned) exclusivity clause – no qualifying period is necessary.

-There are various discrimination claims that can be made, which are:
+There are various discrimination claims that can be made, which include:

-- bringing a reasonable health and safety concern to your employer’s attenion if there is no health and safety rep available;
+- bringing a reasonable health and safety concern to your employer’s attention if there is no health and safety rep available

-- leaving your workpllce because you believe you are in a serious and imminent danger which could not be avoided;
+- leaving your workplace because you believe you are in a serious and imminent danger which could not be avoided

 - taking appropriate steps to protect yourself or other people because you believe they are in serious danger.